Harsha-gella18/AnimalClassifierModelUsingCNN/README.md

-# Cat vs Dog Classifier
+# Animal Classifier Model

-A web-based application to classify images of cats and dogs using a Convolutional Neural Network (CNN).
+A web-based application to classify images of animals, currently supporting cats and dogs, using a Convolutional Neural Network (CNN).
 This project utilizes TensorFlow and Flask to provide an interactive interface for image classification.
+Future updates will include training the model to recognize a broader range of animal species.

 ## Project Structure

 ```
-CatDogClassifier/
+AnimalClassifier/
 │
 ├── app.py                 # Flask application for handling web requests and displaying results
 ├── model/